A Yooralla support worker collaborating with a wheelchair user on a laptop in a home setting

 From assessment framework to Progress Stories

-Testing with support workers revealed an unexpected insight.
-Carers were initially resistant to the assessment framework, seeing it as a waste of time.
+That reflection step was the hardest part to get right.
+Testing with support workers revealed why: they were initially resistant to the assessment framework, seeing it as a waste of time.
 But we also learned that when they drop off their clients, they would often share the small, valuable moments of progress from that day.
-The existing system did not empower them to capture those details — moments that over time aggregate to a powerful story.
+The existing system gave them no way to capture those details, the moments that over time aggregate into a powerful story.

 We reworked the entire framework and created Progress Stories, a system designed to capture small moments and share them in near time with the entire care network.
-The Customer Stories staff app made it easy for carers to snap a picture and write a short sentence, tagging it to specific goals or focus areas.
 Based on the strength of the pitch alone, the Yooralla C-Suite immediately reallocated funding and went ahead with the new design activity.

 Yooralla NDIS customer portal dashboard displayed on a laptop